-STEP 1.
+Step 1.
 Choose your criteria

-STEP 2.
+Step 2.
 Collect your evidence

-STEP 3.
+Step 3.
 Write your reflective testimony

-STEP 4.
+Step 4.
 Complete your assessment

 This guide explains how to complete each step.
-You should also consider downloading the Credential Submission Planner (see the Resources section of this Credential's webpage) and mapping out your submission plan.
-This will provide you with the basic information you need to start developing your submission.
+You should also consider downloading a Credential Submission Planner (see the Resources section of this Credential's webpage) and mapping out your submission plan.
+This will set you up with the basic information you need to start developing your submission.